Occupy Medical Clinic is Born

 We ran a tight ship.
 Patients checked in at the intake card table, gave us a name and we recorded their complaint and general health information.

 Then we sent them to our makeshift waiting room to have their vitals taken by the nurse.
 While waiting, they could get a drink of water or a plate of free organic food from our ally Food Not Bombs.
 The doctor saw them in the privacy of the tent.
 After their check up, patients received direct treatment, herbal or nutritional supplements, or a prescription for their condition.

-Medical also provides follow up.
-We give prescriptions to the volunteer pharmacist, who is part of a program that offers $75 off medications for low income individuals.
-If the patient needs information on community services, the intake volunteer walks the patient through their options.
+Occupy Medical also provided follow up.
+We gave prescriptions to the volunteer pharmacist, who was part of a program that offered $75 off medications for low income individuals.
+If the patient neeeds information on community services, the intake volunteer walked the patient through their options.

 A few months after running the clinic at the Federal Building, we decided to move deeper into downtown.
 The Federal building Plaza offered no protection from the elements.
 The arrangement of the buildings constructed a wind tunnel that threatened to lift our tent off the ground even when it secured by bricks.
 Our patients had suffered enough.
 They needed the protection of the trees and access to a water fountain.

 We moved to the Park Blocks.
 The move paid off immediately.
 Our patient load increased dramatically.
 Even though we are only open 4 hours at a time, we started seeing 15-20 patients in shift.
 People were lining up outside.
 The park offers bench in the shade to wait comfortably.